Bid/Ask Gap Emerges in the Investment Sales Market, as Buyers Face Rising Rates

 Meanwhile, would-be sellers who have seen commercial properties go for higher prices over the past year do not feel pressure to sell, especially if they own income-producing assets, says Jim Costello, senior vice president with RCA.
 But buyers, aware of the cyclical nature of the business, may be averse to paying higher prices, he notes.

 The state of politics here and abroad appears to have contributed to the pullback.
 The contentious U.S. election and the Brexit vote contributed to slower deal volume in 2016 versus 2015, sources say.
-This year, investors have noticed that “the new administration seems to stumble over everything,” says Robert Elms, senior managing director in the capital markets group of real estate services firm Savills Studley.

 First quarter investment sales are set in action by fourth quarter activity, notes Solomon Poretsky an executive vice president at brokerage firm Sperry Van Ness International.
 And “political factors contributed to fourth quarter activity being down,” he says.